 It's been particularly tough in Arizona this year.
 United, Cigna, Aetna, Health Choice, and Phoenix Health plan are all leaving the public marketplace and the news has made big deal over the fact that there is only one marketplace option in many counties!
 You may feel like you're running out of options, but we're here to tell you--you still have some great options and have a good chance of being able to keep your doctor! (and yes, we're talking major medical plans, not snake-oil indemnity plans and other junk)

-In this post, we equip you with our insider perspective of what's going on in Arizona market so you can find the best plan for you and your family this Open Enrollment.
+In this post, we equip you with our insider perspective of what's going on in the market so you can find the best health insurance options in Arizona for your family.

 Important health insurance trends in Arizona for 2017